nethruster/nethruster-www/README.md

 # start development with hot reload at localhost:8080
 npm start

-# build for production with minification and autoprefixer
+# build for production with minification and autoprefixer.
-npm build
+# You might want to install webpack globally
+webpack -p
 ```